London Waterloo (WAT) to Oxford station (OXF) train with Chiltern Railways

 Icon of train

-Trains from London Waterloo (WAT) to Oxford station (OXF) run on average 8 times per day, taking around 1h 25m.
-Cheap train tickets for this journey start at £9 if you book in advance.
+Trains from London Waterloo (WAT) to Oxford station (OXF) run on average 7 times per day, taking around 1h 22m.
+Cheap train tickets for this journey start at £9 but you can travel from only £5 by coach.

 Fares are the lowest economy prices found on Omio.
 Early booking often means lower prices.
 Prices change daily and are subject to availability.
 Discount cards, coach trips, and booking fees are not included.